 A slot can be marked as over-booked indicating that there are too many appointments allocated to it.

-In some situations a service may have a specific set of slots reserved for specific uses, such as "walk-ins" or a specific Organisation has a "standing booking" for Thursday mornings.
+In some situations a service may have a specific set of slots reserved for specific uses, such as "walk-ins" or a specific Organization has a "standing booking" for Thursday mornings.
 These should be represented using the type field with a specified and agreed value.
 Security Permissions or specific business rules on the system could enforce that only eligible appointments are allocated to them.

 If a service had a weekly schedule created that permitted eight 1 hour appointments each day of a working week (Monday - Friday), this would be constructed by a single Schedule resource with the dates for the start and end of the week set, and then 40 (5x8) Slot resources associated with it.
 As appointments fill up the schedule, these slots would individually be marked as busy as the appointments are filled into the slots.
 The slots in a schedule do not need to be the same size, and can be different for different days of the week.
-Slot instances do not have any recurrance information included.
+Slot instances do not have any recurrence information included.
 If recurring information is desired, this will be managed outside these resources, or included as extensions.

 source\slot\slot-notes.xml